sebastianchristopher/Java8OCANotes/README.md

 ```
 ### Default initialization of variables
 * *local variables* (i.e. variables in a method) must be initialized before use
+* their scope is confined to the method they are declared in
+* they can't be marked with access modifiers
-* they do not have a default value
+* they do not have a default value and must be initialized before use
 * the compiler won't let you read an uninitialized local variable value:
 ```java
 public int foo() {